This scheme is currently open for applications, the next deadline is Midday 12th January 2021 with fellowships commencing April 2021.

 The Early Career Fellowship Scheme supports completing Warwick doctoral candidates in the transition phase between their doctoral and independent postdoctoral research careers.
 Applications are welcomed twice per year.

-The Early Career Fellowship is a career development programme which aims to help fellows establish themselves in an academic career.
-It does this by providing an opportunity to:
+The Early Career Fellowship aims to help completing PhD students establish themselves in an academic career.
+Early Career Fellows will:

-- Maximising the academic outputs and impact from their PhD research
+- Refine and maximise the academic outputs and impact from their PhD research

 - Organise a research-related event to showcase themselves and their research to the wider academic community